lucasleesw/PCANet_python_ver/README.md

     `train_images, train_labels, test_images, test_labels = load_mnist('path/to/mnist’)`

     `train_images, train_labels, test_images, test_labels = load_CIFAR10('path/to/CIFAR10’)`

--   colab_vgg_CIFAR10.ipynb
+-   PCANet_experiment_on_MNIST.ipynb

-    To comparison, a notebook for training a simple VGG11 on CIFAR10.
+    A notebook shows the experiment results on MNIST.

--   todo experiment file
+-   PCANet_experiment_on_CIFAR10.ipynb

-    todotodotodo
+    A notebook shows the experiment results on CIFAR10.

-Pre-trained modes:
+-   VGG11_experiment_on_CIFAR10.ipynb

-# todo
+    For comparison, a notebook for training a simple VGG11 on CIFAR10.